murphye/spring-boot-hardened-java-container/README.md

 # Spring Boot Chainguard Java Container Demo

-This demo project will show how to build an optimized, secure, vulnerability-free [Spring Boot](https://spring.io/projects/spring-boot) container image using the Chainguard [JRE base image](https://console.chainguard.dev/org/welcome/images/public/image/jre/versions#/).
+This demo project will show how to build an optimized, secure, vulnerability-free [Spring Boot](https://spring.io/projects/spring-boot) container image using the Chainguard [Java JRE base image](https://console.chainguard.dev/org/welcome/images/public/image/jre/versions#/).

+Chainguard's Java JRE base image is the only one available with 0 vulnerabilities (as of Feb 7, 2025).

-As a bonus, a [CycloneDX SBOM](https://github.com/CycloneDX) will be generated for the application and included into the image, which can then be scanned by [grype](https://github.com/anchore/grype).
+As a bonus, a [CycloneDX SBOM](https://github.com/CycloneDX) will be generated for the application, which can then be scanned by [grype](https://github.com/anchore/grype).
+This demo will show how `grype` can be used to scan both images and SBOMs.

 ## Prerequisites